datanav/docs/concepts.rst

 Sources
 #######

-A *source* is a component hosted in Sesam that exposes a stream of entities.
-Typically, this stream of entities will be the rows of data in a SQL database table, the rows in a CSV file, or JSON data from an API.
+A :ref:`source <source_section>` exposes a stream of entities.
+Typically, this stream of entities will be the entities in a dataset, rows of data in a SQL database table, the rows in a CSV file, or JSON data from an API.

 .. image:: images/pipes-source.png
     :width: 800px
     :align: center
     :alt: Source

-Some sources can accept an additional parameter called a 'since' token.
-This token is used to fetch only the entities that have changed since that given offset.
-This can be used to ask for only the entities that have changed since the last time Sesam asked for them.
+Sources have varying support for :ref:`continuations <concepts-continuation-support>`.
+They accept an additional parameter called a *since* token.
+This token is used to fetch only the entities that have changed since the location stored in the token.
+This is used to ask for only the entities that have changed since the last time Sesam asked for them.
 The since token is an opaque string token that may take any form; it is interpreted by the source only.
-For example, for a SQL source it might be a datestamp, for a log based source it might be a location offset.
+For example, for a SQL source it might be a datestamp, for a log based source it might be an offset.

 Sesam provides a number of out of the box *source* types, such as :ref:`SQL <sql_source>` and :ref:`LDAP <ldap_source>`.
 It is also easy for developers to expose a :ref:`micro-service <concepts-extensions>` that can supply data from an external service.
 The built-in :ref:`json <json_source>` source is able to consume data from these endpoints.
 These custom data providers can be written and hosted in any language.